 Yes.
-There was no requirement, as there were maybe one or two law schools in the U.S. and lawyers were needed further on the frontier.
-Becoming a lawyer without law school was normal, but not having a mentor, or Inn was abnormal.
+There was no requirement, as there were maybe one or two law schools in the U.S., and lawyers were needed further on the frontier.
+Becoming a lawyer without law school was normal, but not having a mentor or Inn was abnormal.
 Lincoln stands with very few who pretty much made it on his own.
 Born in 1809 in a small log cabin, Abraham Lincoln had a rough childhood as his family moved from one state to the other to avoid the major problems plaguing the several states within the United States at the time.
 Eventually, the family settled in Indiana, where they spent much of their lives on the family farm to make a living.

 Many people are unaware that Lincoln was mostly self-educated and learned to read while in Kentucky, scratching words on the back of a shovel as his paper pad of sorts.

 From a very young age, Abraham had an interest in reading books and learning.
-However, with the financial situation at home, Lincoln would work outside of his farm to earn some living, which he would give to his father to run the house.
+However, with the financial situation at home, Lincoln would work outside his farm to earn some living, which he would give to his father to run the house.
 By the age of 21, Lincoln had become a champion wrestler in his county due to his tall and strong body structure.

 Abraham Lincoln enjoyed a 25-year legal career in Illinois, but he was never really educated in the field.
 He did practice law but did not take the traditional law school route.
 Like many lawyers in the 1800s, Abraham Lincoln never received his legal education or attended law school.
-A tradition began at that time where young aspiring young lawyers and law students would work under established lawyers to learn to practice law instead of attending law school.
+A tradition began when young aspiring lawyers and law students would work under established lawyers to learn to practice law instead of attending law school.
 However, Abraham was one of the few who actually studied the field on his own by looking at law books and working with a law partner.

 In the 1840s, Abraham Lincoln took on his first Illinois State Supreme Court case just before ending his partnership with Logan.
-After he got elected to the US Congress in 1846, Lincoln took a 2-year break from practicing law.
+After he got elected to the U.S. Congress in 1846, Lincoln took a 2-year break from practicing law.
 However, he soon resumed his practice, working hard to regain his position as a prairie lawyer.
 In 1849, as a lawyer, Lincoln once again practiced law before the United States Supreme Court.

 Abraham Lincoln was a general attorney who took up civil and criminal cases, providing some of the best legal representation at the time due to his good moral conduct.
 You may want to believe that the former Springfield attorney and U.S. president received his degree at Harvard Law School.
-However, he never truly received a formal legal education and legal documents like a JD to boot.
+However, he never truly received a formal legal education and legal documents like a J.D. to boot.